Sell Smart & Keep More of What You’ve Built

 It’s tempting to focus on achieving the highest possible price when selling your business and overlook the silent deal-breaker: taxes.

-But without a smart tax-saving strategy, a significant portion of your proceeds goes straight to the IRS.
+However, without a smart tax-saving strategy, a significant portion of your proceeds will go straight to the IRS.
 With the right tools in place, however, you can minimize taxes and walk away with more of what you’ve built—sometimes saving hundreds of thousands or even millions.

 Six Tools to Dramatically Reduce Your Tax Burden: